beesal50/REACT-VITE--Responsive_Navbar/README.md

-I have tried to create responsive navbar

-i have used react vite,react-router-dom for routing,tailwindcss for styling,framer-motion as motion according to latest update for animation4
+Create responsive navbar for Mobile view and Desktop

+What i have used in this project:
+i. react-router-dom for routing ii.
+Tailwindcss for styling iii.
+Framer-motion for animation

-at first trying its simple
+At first folder its simple,
+At second folder adding funcationality,
-at second funcationality is there at third(final revision) i have used my concept for animation
+At third(final revision folder) i have used my concept for animation